 The sidewalk ballet is an interesting phenomenon.
 The concept, as the general public understands it, has to do with the way that many people would interact with each other.
 It had to do with the hustle and bustle that was present in neighborhoods all around New York.

-One would find that groups of children would spend time playing different types of games from basketball to baseball and other activities including several types of online games found at most new online casino sites.
+One would find that groups of children would spend time playing different types of games from basketball to baseball and other activities.

 The sidewalk ballet is about a time where it seemed that New York was much more wholesome and outgoing.